 Do you remember the exact moment you started to love stories?

-For me, it was a series of evenings, wrapped in the soft velvet of distant memories ( I was in middle school), when my paternal grandmother, Maria, used to share the room with me as she was visiting us for Easter or Christmas break.
+For me, it was a series of evenings, wrapped in the soft velvet of distant memories. ( I was in middle school).
+My paternal grandmother, Maria, used to share the room with me as she was visiting us for Easter or Christmas break.
 In the dark, I would ask her to tell me a fairytale.
 After a long day of preparing numerous traditional delicacies for the holidays, grandma was tired.
-She would reply, with her typical wit: “I don’t remember any stories now.
+So she would reply, with her typical wit: “I don’t remember any stories now.
 You read a lot, so you tell me a story!”

 Halfway through the story each night,